master-hax/compose-wireguard-ipfs/README.md

 1. put your `wg0.conf` file into `./openvpn`
 1. run `docker-compose up`

-if everything works correctly, go-ipfs should be running behind your VPN & you should be able to access its web UI at http://localhost:80/webui & https://localhost:443/webui, and its IPFS gateway at http://localhost:8080 e.g. http://localhost:8080/ipfs/QmVmtux8UCk8553R2qVa7CBYJbQ11hfyswqEJmTLYCugPx?.png
+if everything works correctly, go-ipfs should be running behind Wireguard & you should be able to access its web UI at http://localhost:5001/webui
+& its IPFS gateway at http://localhost:8080 e.g. http://localhost:8080/ipfs/QmVmtux8UCk8553R2qVa7CBYJbQ11hfyswqEJmTLYCugPx?.png

 if you want to use this persistently, you should probably
 1. change the locations of the `ipfs-node-data-volume` & `downloads-volume`